Remembering Aunty Dulcie Greeno: The last of the great shell stringers

 Aunty Dulcie (right) with daughters Aunty Betty and Dr Aunty Patsy.
 Picture: Paul Scambler

-With the death of Aunty Patsy, all three great shell stringers have gone, and the responsibility for retaining the shell stringing knowledge now rests firmly with the next generation.
+With the death of Aunty Dulcie, all three great shell stringers have gone, and the responsibility for retaining the shell stringing knowledge now rests firmly with the next generation.

 Dr Aunty Patsy estimated that knowledge had been embedded in about 40 contemporary stringers living across Tasmania today.